tsedio/tsed/packages/orm/mikro-orm/readme.md

 ## Use Entity with Controller

-To begin, we need to define an Entity MikroOrm like this and use Ts.ED Decorator to define the JSON Schema.
+To begin, we need to define an Entity MikroORM like this and use Ts.ED Decorator to define the JSON Schema.

 ```typescript
 import {Property, MaxLength, Required} from "@tsed/common";